Boro23-wq/boro-v5/posts/web-vitals.md

 ## What are Web Vitals?

 Web Vitals are essentially a way to quantify the user-experience of one’s website, which if optimized can help deliver a great user-experience.
 It is an initiative by Google and they have provided a few different tools to monitor the performance of websites.
 When one maintains a website it’s just not about delivering the website and putting forth the information for users to consume.
-But what we do need to take care of are the microscale details including “Does the user see what they want to see?” or “Did the same user visit your website for the second time?”.
+But what we do need to take care of are the microscale details including "Does the user see what they want to see?" or "Did the same user visit your website for the second time?".

 Taking care of the modest details will surely take you a long way.
 In fact, it is a snowball effect.
 Small optimizations can lead the path to much larger optimizations going forward.
 Well even though there are a lot of things to consider while delivering a top-notch user-experience, Core Web Vitals makes it relatively easy and simplifies the concept of user-centric design by helping us focus on metrics that matter the most.